State Comptroller Thomas P. DiNapoli poses in his Albany office...

 State Comptroller Thomas P. DiNapoli poses in his Albany office on May 16, 2023.
 Credit: Hans Pennink/Hans Pennink

-The audit into the state Division of Human Rights states that some complaints were filed in a cabinet workers called the "Twilight Zone."
-The cabinet held cases labeled defective or needing more information, yet weren’t investigate further.
+The audit into the state Division of Human Rights said some complaints were filed in a cabinet workers called the "Twilight Zone."
+The cabinet held cases labeled defective or needing more information, yet weren’t investigated further.

 The Division of Human Rights is the agency charged with enforcing state laws against housing discrimination.
 It also investigates cases referred by the federal Housing and Urban Development Department involving public housing and cases referred by nonprofit agencies that provide housing to lower-income residents.